omnidan/redux-undo/README.md

   undoType: ActionTypes.UNDO, // define a custom action type for this undo action
   redoType: ActionTypes.REDO, // define a custom action type for this redo action

+  jumpToPastType: ActionTypes.JUMP_TO_PAST, // define custom action type for this jumpToPast action
+  jumpToFutureType: ActionTypes.JUMP_TO_FUTURE, // define custom action type for this jumpToFuture action

   initialState: undefined, // initial state (e.g. for loading)
   initTypes: ['@@redux/INIT', '@@INIT'] // history will be (re)set upon init action type
   initialHistory: { // initial history (e.g. for loading)